Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Method

 \subsection{Approximation of $p(\mathbf{x}|\mathbf{y})$ and $p(\mathbf{x})$}

-The terms $p(\mathbf{x} | \mathbf{y})$ and $p(\mathbf{x})$ are challenging to estimate because of the infinite number of samples $X$ that can be generated by their clean labels $Y$.
-One solution to mitigate such challenge is the use of a latent image representation $Z$ to "anchor" the image generation process~\cite{yao2021instance,garg2023instance}.
-However, such an image generation is not relevant for the discriminative classification that we aim to solve~\cite{bae2022noisy}.
-In addition, modelling $Z$ becomes troublesome with large resolution input, leading to sub-optimal reconstructions and transition matrix estimation.

-Hence, we refrain from using $Z$ and define $p(\mathbf{x} | \mathbf{y})$ only in terms of the finite number of training samples.
-This facilitates the direct optimisation of $p(\mathbf{x} | \mathbf{y})$ and alleviates the problematic training of an image generator~\cite{rolf2022resolving}.
+The terms $p(\mathbf{x}| \mathbf{y})$ and $p(\mathbf{x})$ are intractable to compute or normalize exactly.
+One solution to mitigate this challenge is to use a latent image representation $Z$ to ``anchor'' the image-generation process~\cite{yao2021instance,garg2023instance}.
+However, such image generation is not relevant to the discriminative classification problem we aim to solve~\cite{bae2022noisy}.
+In addition, modeling $Z$ becomes troublesome with high-resolution inputs, leading to suboptimal reconstructions and transition-matrix estimation.
+Hence, we refrain from using $Z$ and define $p(\mathbf{x}| \mathbf{y})$ only over the finite set of training samples.
+This facilitates the direct optimization of $p(\mathbf{x}| \mathbf{y})$ and alleviates the difficulties of training an image generator~\cite{rolf2022resolving,wang2023aligning}.
 This is achieved by the following approximation: